ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameStrings/madlib.rst

    =====
    print("So, " + name + " went home.")

-.. tabbed:: 4_4_6_WSt
+.. tabbed:: 3_4_7_WSt

         .. tab:: Question

-           Write the code below to calculate and print how many blocks you can travel in an hour if you walk .3 blocks every minute.
-It should print: "I will travel 18 blocks in an hour if I walk .3 blocks every minute."
+           Write a Madlib that uses the variables below in a 1-2 sentence story.
+Make sure the story still works if you change the values of the variables!

-           .. activecode::  4_4_6_WSq
+           .. activecode::  3_4_7_WSq

-                :nocodelens:
+                name = "Jesse"
+                month = "October"
+                place = "Portland"
+                activity = "sailing"

         .. tab:: Answer

-            Name each of the values.
-Calculate the ``totalBlocks`` it will take and print the information.
+            There are many possible stories, here is one:

-            .. activecode::  4_4_6_WSa
+            .. activecode::  3_4_7_WSa
-                :nocodelens:

-                # DECLARE VARIABLES
+                name = "Maria"
+                month = "October"
-                ratePerMinute = .3
+                place = "Portland"
-                minutesPerHour = 60
+                activity = "sailing"
-                # CREATE FORMULA
-                totalBlocks = ratePerMinute * minutesPerHour
-                # PROCESS AND DISPLAY RESULT
+                start = month + " is " + name + "'s favorite month for " + activity + "."
+                print(start)
-                print("I will travel " + str(totalBlocks) + " blocks in an hour if I walk " + str(ratePerMinute) + " blocks every minute.")
+                end = "This year " + name + " decided that she would go " + activity + " in " + place + "."
+                print(end)